oh-my-fish/theme-bobthefish/README.md

      * _Note that not all of these have been implemented for hg yet :)_
  * Abbreviated project-relative path

 ### Configuration

-You can override some default options in your `config.fish`:
+You can override some of the following default options in your `config.fish`:

 ```fish
 set -g theme_display_git no